90 Days of Prayer – Day Eight

 “And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.”

 In the passage before us Paul gives the Corinthian believers something astounding to consider.
-He writes that the face of believers is unveiled, as they are contemplating the glory of the Lord which they see as if looking in a mirror.
+He writes that the face of believers is unveiled, as they are contemplating the glory of the Lord which they see in themselves as if looking in a mirror.
 In Paul’s day mirrors were of polished brass, believers are a polished mirror image of Jesus.

 As we contemplate Jesus through prayer and sustained thinking on the Word of God, the Holy Spirit transforms us into the very likeness and appearance we are seeing.
 The word “transformed” in this passage is the Greek word “metamorphoumetha,” from which we derive our English word metamorphosis.
+We must come to see the image of Christ within us.

 Andrew Murray says it well when he writes “Prayer is not merely coming to God to ask something from him.
 It is above all fellowship with God and being brought under the power of his holiness and love until he takes possession of us and stamps our entire nature with the lowliness of Christ…”**